babel/website/website/blog/2018-07-14-whats-the-deal-with-the-new-pipeline-plugin-configuration.md

 share_text: "What's the Deal with the New Pipeline Plugin Configuration?"
 ---

-With the release of babel@7.0.0-beta52, we introduced a new required configuration flag to `@babel/plugin-proposal-pipeline-operator`, a breaking change not only for the pipeline operator itself but for the `stage-0` & `stage-1` presets that use it.
-In order to clear up some of the confusion, let's take a look at the pipeline proposal and why we needed to introduce this configuration option.
+With the release of babel@7.0.0-beta54, we [introduced](https://github.com/babel/babel/pull/3159) a new required configuration flag to `@babel/plugin-proposal-pipeline-operator`, a breaking change not for the pipeline operator.
+To clear up the confusion, let's take a look at the pipeline proposal and why we needed to introduce this configuration option.

 <!--truncate-->